Shota Umino: Foreign excursion (2019–2022)

 Umino made his debut for Revolution Pro Wrestling (RevPro) at the New Beginnings event on November 9, 2019, in a loss to Kyle Fletcher.
-He had previously wrestled for RevPro in 2018, during NJPW and Revpro's collaborative two-night event Strong Style Evolved UK.
+He had previously wrestled for RevPro in 2018, during the collaborative two-night event Strong Style Evolved UK.
 Umino also made his debut for Over the Top Wrestling (OTT) at the promotion's Stickin' Out event on January 5, 2020, where he lost to Scotty Davis.
 On January 18, Umino won RPW's 40-man Revolution Rumble battle royal.
 After an absence of over a year due to the COVID-19 pandemic, Umino made his return to wrestling at RevPro Live In Bristol 3 event in July 2021, defeating Dan Moloney.
 At RevPro's Uprising event in November, Umino challenged Will Ospreay for the Undisputed British Heavyweight Championship, but was defeated.
 In May of the following year, Umino challenged Michael Oku for the Undisputed British Cruiserweight Championship, but was defeated.
 In July, Umino unsuccessfully challenged Pac for the AEW All-Atlantic Championship.